An ATR 72 flown by Island Air from March 2013 to September 2017.

 These problems culminated in a Chapter 11 bankruptcy filing on Oct.
 15, 2017.
 Lack of capital and financial liquidity quickly led from Chapter 11 reorganization to Chapter 7 liquidation, forcing the airline to officially shut its doors on November 10.
 To this date, Island Air employees are still unable to transfer their 401(k) accounts, and wages earned in November remain unpaid.

-Island Air was on the verge of shutting down in 2013, when software billionaire Larry Ellison bought the carrier with an eye toward using it to shuttle guests from Oahu to his upscale resorts on the island of Lanai.
-Ellison’s managers abandoned virtually all of the carrier’s other routes, and Island Air racked up huge losses.
+At the beginning of 2017, employees were optimistic regarding plans to potentially double the number of pilots; however, the company began to fall short of revenue expectations.
+In 2013, the airline went down a similar financial path when software billionaire Larry Ellison bought the airline primarily to shuttle guests from Oahu to his upscale resorts on the island of Lanai.
+Unfortunately, Ellison’s managers abandoned virtually all of the carrier’s other routes, and the company racked up huge losses.

-Ellison’s plan to replace the airline’s old and unreliable fleet of ATR 72s stalled, with a pair of Bombardier Q400s sitting unused in a hangar on the mainland even though some of the pilots had already been trained to fly them.
-Management tried to back away from the pay raises it had promised in the letter of agreement (LOA) that brought the new aircraft onto the property, and grievances started to pile up.
-Morale plummeted, and the MEC began encouraging pilots to explore moving on.
+Former CEO Paul Casey’s plan to replace the airline’s fleet of ATR 72s was abandoned, leaving a pair of new, custom-ordered Bombardier Q400s sitting unused in an Arizona hangar, even though some of the pilots had already been trained to fly them.
+New management tried to back away from the pay raises it had promised in the letter of agreement that brought the new aircraft onto the property, and grievances started to pile up.

 In January 2016, Ellison sold a majority interest in the airline to a group of local investors.
 Three months later, CEO David Uchiyama was hired and began mending fences with employees.
 Improved relations with the company led to a contract extension that increased pilot pay while favorably settling all grievances and pending arbitrations.
 Island Air had the fifth-highest starting pay among the 18 regional carriers operating in the U.S.